graphnet-team/graphnet/README.md

 <summary><b>Tasks using Monte Carlo only</b></summary>
 <blockquote>
   <b>High Energy neutrino classification and reconstruction</b>.<br>
-  Proof of concept and performance estimates of GNN on high energy (100 GeV - 10 PeV), with focus on directional estimates (and also energy), but omitting systematic variations.
+  Proof of concept and performance estimates of GNN on high energy (SnowStorm sample: 100 GeV - 10 PeV), with focus on directional estimates (and also energy), but omitting systematic variations.<br>
+  <b>GNN pulse cleaning</b>.<br>
+  GNNs make very good predictions about individual nodes in the graph, which should be used to discard pulses deemed noise.
+Given pulse labels in simulated data, this is a classification task.<br>
+  <b>Upgrade reconstruction</b>.<br>
+  Important for detector optimisation and eventual usage.
+Given no alternative algorithms (for now), and since the GNN approach is straight forward to extend to other DOM types, this is an obvious project.<br>
+  <b>Elasticity regression (for distinguishing nu vs. anti-nu)</b>.<br>
+  Ideally, one would like this ability in the energy range relevant for oscillations (1-30 GeV), but it has only been seen to work for 100+ GeV muon neutrinos.<br>
 </blockquote>
 </details>